In This Section

 The Register of Deeds is charged with the duty of being an independent custodian of records.
 As such, the only area we can assist you in is general process questions.
 We cannot assist you in the actual drafting of documents.
 We highly recommend that you obtain legal counsel for these transactions.

 No, the property must be located in Wyandotte County.
 The Wyandotte County Register of Deeds office can help you locate other Kansas Register of Deeds offices.

 No. The Register of Deeds office is not authorized to render opinions regarding the status of your title.
 Professional title examiners or abstractors search records in our office and other places such as district court, probate court and federal courts to determine if your title is free of encumbrances.

-Strictly speaking, the answer is “yes”.
-Practically speaking the answer is probably “no”.
 Most of the records in the Register of Deeds office are open for public inspection.
-You may visit our office and we will assist you in tracing property ownership and locating other recorded documents.
+You may visit our office and we will assist you in beginning a property ownership search.
 However, it is our experience that the expertise a professional title searcher offers is well worth the money you will spend—especially when you compare it to the value of the transaction you are about to enter.

 We do not determine what documents need to be recorded.
 We are here to make sure that the documents presented to us for recordation meets all of the state requirements, and then once recorded are maintained permanently.

 If the release of mortgage has already been recorded you’ll see a file stamp with a document number, recording date and other recording information that is usually located in the upper right hand corner of the document.